Ahmedmelenany/Dependency-track-nodejsapp/README.md

 A deliberately vulnerable Node.js application used to demo [OWASP Dependency-Track](https://dependencytrack.org/)  an open-source platform for tracking and managing vulnerabilities in third-party dependencies.

+## Prerequisites

+- Node.js 18+
+- Access to a running Dependency-Track instance

 ## What this app does

 A simple Express REST API with three endpoints: